Daniel C. Rosen, Ph.D. - Licensed Psychologist

 The integration of mind, body, and spirit is essential to my understanding of health and well-being.
 I believe that in addition to understanding our experiences of self and family, our work is strengthened through an awareness of how multiple dimensions of identity have impacted us.

-I invite clients to deepen their understanding of their present experience, giving specific attention to thoughts and feelings they’ve been unwilling to let in.
-I draw from the Acceptance and Commitment Therapy tradition, an approach that supports psychological flexibility and committed action.
+I invite clients to deepen their understanding of their present experience, giving specific attention to learning how to deal with difficult thoughts and feelings such that they have less impact and influence over behavior.
+I practice based on the core principles of Acceptance and Commitment Therapy, an approach that supports psychological flexibility and committed action.

 Though much of psychotherapy is an art, science plays an indispensable role in our work together.
 I believe that scientific research serves an essential function in promoting successful and ethical care, and continually strive to integrate research of validated treatment approaches into my practice.